heroqu/stream-generator/README.md

 # stream-generator

-Makes a readable stream based on any byte generator (a function that returns an iterator on bytes).
+Make a readable stream out of any byte generator.
+An easy way to wrap a random, pseudo-random or just any number generator into a stream of bytes.

 ## Setup